gramineproject/graphene/README.rst

 Graphene is *not a production-ready software* (yet)
 ===================================================

 Graphene is at a point where it is functionally ready for testing and development, but there are some known security issues that require more attention.
 The effort to review and harden security of Graphene is ongoing.
-Our roadmap is to address the remaining production blockers (link here) roughly by fall of 2021.
+Our roadmap is to address the remaining production blockers roughly by the fall of 2021.
 Of course, with additional help from the community, we can meet these milestones sooner!

 The most important problems (which include major security issues) are tracked in `#1544 (Production blockers) <https://github.com/oscarlab/graphene/issues/1544>`__.